jakitliang/lumen/README.md

 - **Lightweight**: Keeps the implementation of core tiny and efficient
 - **Modernization**: A new designed architecture that suit for today's OSs and compilers.

+## Lumen Native Interface

+> `LNI` is a handle-based native interface for Lumen, inspired by JNI of JVM.

+Lumen Native Interface, aka `LNI` allows developers to interact with Lumen's VM in a safe, modern, and efficient way using C++17, providing handle-based access to Lua objects, tables, strings, and user data.

+It is designed for:

+- Embedding Lumen into C++ projects with clear and safe APIs
+- Extending Lumen VM with native libraries efficiently
+- Building high-performance systems while maintaining VM memory safety

+See [lumen.h](./include/lumen.h) for the API interfaces.

 ## Projects

 | Name          | Lua Version      | Usage case            |